baeolophus/2025_data_viz_research/20181211_datavis_outline.md

 			- Combine raw and summary graphs (scatterplot with regression line, scatter over box-and-whisker)
 			- Do you have groupings in your data?
 				- Lines to connect individuals
-		- Data density (information per unit area)
-		- Data/ink ratio: maximize use of ink for data (remove extraneous grid lines and colors)
+		- Data density (information per unit area) and the related data/ink ratio: maximize use of ink for data (remove extraneous grid lines and colors)
 	- ACTIVITY (5 min): show examples highlight each plus a combined one so learners can critique each with
 		- What is effective about this visualization choice?
 		- What is not effective about this visualization choice?